The Blog

 Dussehra is a significant Hindu festival that symbolizes the triumph of good over evil.

-Due to the diversity of cultures and customs throughout India, the Dussehra festival is observed in a number of ways.
+Due to the diversity of cultures and customs throughout India, the Dussehra festival is observed in several ways.
 In the eastern and southern states, Dussehra commemorates Goddess Durga’s triumph over the wicked demon Mahishasura.
-It falls on the tenth day of the Navratri.
+It falls on the tenth day of Navratri.

 However, Queen Kaikeyi wished for her son Bharata to be King of Ayodhya.
 So on the eve of the occasion, she claimed the two boons given to her by King Dasharatha years before.
 She intended that Rama be exiled for fourteen years in the jungle and that Bharata be crowned King of Ayodhya.

-King Dashratha was forced to confer these boons on her and so Lord Rama, his wife Sita and his brother Lakshmana were exiled.
+King Dasharatha was forced to confer these boons on her, and so Lord Rama, his wife Sita, and his brother Lakshmana were exiled.
 They put up all royal luxuries and spent thirteen years walking through the woods.

-During their final year in exile, Surpanakha, a Rakshasi, met the two brothers and after failing to attract the brothers, the Rakshasi proceeded to assassinate Sita.
-To this, Lakshmana came to a halt and severed her ears and nose.
+During their final year in exile, Surpanakha, a Rakshasi, met the two brothers, and after failing to attract them, she attempted to assassinate Sita.
+Lakshmana intervened and severed her ears and nose.
 Surpanakha, injured and humiliated, went back to her brother Ravana, Lanka’s wicked monarch.

-Thus in order to avenge his sister’s humiliation, Ravana decided to kidnap Sita.
-He kidnaped Sita and took her to his nation, where he proposed to her marriage but Sita fought back because she loved Lord Rama.
+To avenge his sister’s humiliation, Ravana decided to kidnap Sita.
+He abducted Sita and took her to his nation, where he proposed marriage, but Sita resisted because she loved Lord Rama.
 Ravana then locked her up in the Ashoka Vatika (orchard).

-When Lord Rama and Lakshmana found out about this, they went out to save Sita.
-On their voyage, they met Lord Hanuman, a dedicated follower of Lord Rama.
+When Lord Rama and Lakshmana found out about this, they set out to save Sita.
+On their journey, they met Lord Hanuman, a devoted follower of Lord Rama.
 Hanuman saw Sita when he landed in Lanka and told her that Lord Rama would soon come to rescue her.

 They all flew to Lanka when Lord Hanuman informed Lord Rama of Sita’s safety.
+Dussehra, also known as Vijayadashami, is a Hindu festival in India that celebrates the victory of good (Lord Rama) over evil (demon king Ravana).
 Lord Rama’s and Ravana’s forces engaged in a tremendous battle.
 He massacred the majority of Lanka’s army before confronting the ten-headed Ravana.

 After a long battle, Lord Rama slew Ravana and was reunited with Sita.
-When their exile was over, they all went back to Ayodhya where Lord Rama was crowned as the new king.
+When their exile was over, they all returned to Ayodhya, where is Dussehra an auspicious day for Lord Rama to be crowned as the new king, symbolizing the victory of good over evil.

 How Is Dussehra Celebrated?